 They achieve the increase of oxygen molecules in several different ways.
 They may alter the parts of an air intake to reduce the amount of air resistance.
 They may remove muffling devices from the intake, providing a more direct route for the airflow, again reducing air resistance.
-They may also shorten the length of the air intake, and place the intake in a manner that it can make use of the ram-air effect.
+They may also shorten the length of the air intake and place the intake in a manner that it can make use of the ram-air effect.
 Some intakes also incorporate heat shields to minimize how much the heat of the engine impacts the air going in.
 Occasionally even positioning the intake against the fenders, removing it from the engine bay.

-All of these methods are used to either allow cooler air to enter the engine than otherwise, or to increase the pressure of the air going into the engine.
+All of these methods are used to either allow cooler air to enter the engine than otherwise or to increase the pressure of the air going into the engine.
 Both of these objectives result in an increased density of air, which means more oxygen in the engine for combustion.
-Cold air intake systems can be manufactured from a variety of materials; everything from metal, plastic and rubber to composites like carbon-fiber and fiberglass are used.
+Cold air intake systems can be manufactured from a variety of materials; everything from metal, plastic, and rubber to composites like carbon fiber and fiberglass are used.

 Installing such a system can lead to a number of consequences.
-Firstly, the engine intake noise can be significantly affected as coverings are reduced, and shortened.
+Firstly, the engine intake noise can be significantly affected as coverings are reduced and shortened.

-Secondly the performance of the engine will be altered in a manner that the car manufacturer had not intended.
-Usually testing is performed by the aftermarket manufacturer to ensure there are no problems, but with less reputable companies, this may not always be true.
+Secondly, the performance of the engine will be altered in a manner that the car manufacturer had not intended.
+Usually, testing is performed by the aftermarket manufacturer to ensure there are no problems, but with less reputable companies, this may not always be true.

 While air intakes can be approved by CARB, this is often not the case.
-As such cars fitted with an unapproved air intake, may fail vehicle inspections performed in areas with CARB emissions standards are in effect.
+As such cars fitted with an unapproved air intake may fail, vehicle inspections performed in areas with CARB emissions standards are in effect.

-The best cold air intake system for the Toyota Tundra and Sequoia are able to improve both the performance and efficiency of your vehicle’s engine.
+The best cold air intake system for the Toyota Tundra and Sequoia is able to improve both the performance and efficiency of your vehicle’s engine.
 Installation is fairly straightforward on most systems, not even requiring a garage visit.
 While the initial cost may be a bit steep for some, the gain in performance will be well worth it, and some costs can be recuperated through fuel savings.